 The next step is creating a summary plot.
 Summary plots help us visualize the global importance of features.

-This plot gives us the impact of a particular variable on the anomaly detection.
+This plot gives us the impact of a particular variable on anomaly detection.
 Let’s take Co2 as an example.
-The summary plot says that high values of Co2 show anomalous item while lower values are normal items.
+The summary plot says that high values of Co2 show anomalous items while lower values are normal items.

 A more comprehensive way to visualize the summary plot is as a bar plot.